Lramseyer/vaporview/CONTRIBUTING.md

 ## Low hanging fruit

-Since me and my gang of AI ghost writers have (up to this point) have been the biggest contributors to this project, you might imagine that it's a lot of work to make this code useful _and_ nicely organized _and_ well documented _and_ have hice asthaetics _and_ juggle all of my other priorities of life like Skiing and Rock Climbing.
+Since me and my gang of AI ghost writers have (up to this point) have been the biggest contributors to this project, you might imagine that it's a lot of work to make this code useful _and_ nicely organized _and_ well documented _and_ have hice asthaetics _and_ juggle all of my other priorities of life like Skiing, Rock Climbing, a full time job, and a social life.
 So I have compiled a list of things that you could easily get started on to contribute to this project.

-- Improving the look of the assets, like the icons or the logo
-- Organizing the code by breaking it up into multiple files or improve naming conventions
-- Improving documentation
+- Creating custom icons for netlist view or control bar
+- Adding data formats

 ## Not so low hanging fruit